rooftop-media/ktty-tutorial/version1.0/tutorial.md

 We need to tweak the inside of that IF statement to account for lines longer than `_window_w - 1`.

-We'll also add another IF to adjust the scroll, if we're over the scroll limit.

 ```javascript
 function d_get_cursor_pos() {            /**  Returns a 2 index array, [int line, int char]           **/